dfreilich/summaries/CleanCode.md

 #### C2: Obsolete Comment
 Comments get old, irrelevant, and incorrect very quickly.
 If it become sthat, update it or get rid of it as quickly as possible. __*It is best not to write a comment that will become obsolete.*__
 #### C3: Redundant Comment
+A redundant comment is one that describes something that adequately describes itself.
+This is especially relevant if one is following [G20](####-G20:-Function-Names-Should-Say-What-They-Do) and [N1](####-N1:-Choose-Descriptive-Names), writing your code with descriptive names for variables and methods.

 #### C4: Poorly Written Comment
+If you are going to write a comment, take the time to make sure it is the best comment you can write. __*Use correct grammer and punctuation.
+Don't ramble.
+Don't state the obvious.
+Be brief.*__

 #### C5: Commented-Out Code
+If there is commented-out code, __*delete it.*__ Your source code remembers it, if it is critical, and it clogs up your limited attention.

 ### Environment
 #### E1: Build Requires More Than One Step